menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

 .. _ldap-user-auth:

-Lightweight Directory Access Protocol (LDAP) User Authentication
+Lightweight Directory Access Protocol (LDAP) user authentication
 ================================================================
 LDAP user authentication allows you to configure user authentication against an LDAP server, providing a streamlined method for managing user access across systems and services.
-To implement LDAP authentication, you'll first need to set up an authentication server that hosts the LDAP directory containing user credentials.
+To implement LDAP authentication, you first need to set up an authentication server that hosts the LDAP directory containing user credentials.
 Once the authentication server is established, you can enable LDAP authentication within Micetro, allowing users to authenticate using their LDAP credentials.

 Installation on Centos Linux
 ----------------------------

-1. Confirm that here is directory called “extensions” in the Central data directory, and that it contains a Python script named mm_auth_cb.py and an accompanying signature file.
+1. Confirm that there is directory called “extensions” in the Central data directory, and that it contains a Python script named ``mm_auth_cb.py`` and an accompanying signature file.
 This Python script handles the authentication callback from the external provider.
 The directory and files are created during the installation of Micetro Central.

 2. To use LDAP authentication and authorization, start by installing ``mm_ldap.py`` on the machine where the Micetro Central service is run and install the Python extension used by Central when connecting to an LDAP directory: